 Ask: How many words did you hear?
 (Children respond.)
 Let's check.
-(Say the sentence and count the words.)
+Say the sentence and count the words.
+Explain that the spaces between the children are like the spaces we leave between words when we write.
+Discuss the reason for leaving spaces.
 Repeat for The spider catches flies in the web.